 Once executives are on board, choose a comprehensive project portfolio and resource management solution.
-The integrated tools will provide limitless visibility into both resources and work so leaders have a big picture view and a single source of truth.
+The integrated tools will provide limitless visibility into both resources and work.
+Leaders gain a big-picture view and a single source of truth.

-The rewards for your efforts are not only greater efficiency, productivity, and alignment but gives your organization a competitive advantage, both in talent retention and more consistently effective execution of higher-value work.
+The rewards for your efforts are not only greater efficiency, productivity, and alignment.

 Get the Right Data to Make Sound Decisions